 Pyrotechnic composition prepared after mixing is in the form of slurry, which can be converted into a soft dough after overnight maturation.
-Granules of the pyrotechnic composition of desired sizes are to be formed from this dough by the granulation process.
+Granules pyrotechnic of the composition of desired sizes are to be formed from this dough by the granulation process.